skhv-a/mini-framework/README.md

 # mini-framework
-Creating SPA without framework from scratch
+Declarative mini-framework for SPA without Virtual DOM from scratch